dawe/schist/Advanced.md

 ### Alluvial Plots

-scNSBM provides an interface to `graph-tool` to infer Nested Stochastic Block Models from single cell data in `scanpy`.
+`schist` provides an interface to `graph-tool` to infer Nested Stochastic Block Models from single cell data in `scanpy`.
 Once models are built, data are partitioned in multiple groups, linked together in hierarchical way.
-In order to represent a hierarchy, scNSBM implements a simple plot function that represents data using alluvial plots:
+In order to represent a hierarchy, `schist` implements a simple plot function that represents data using alluvial plots:

 ```python
 adata = schist.io.read('adata')